windriver-codecamp/GPU-WRLinux/3_Software/5_Applications/CUDA-X/README.md

 ## CUDA-X AI
 There are multiple features under CUDA-X AI platform as below.
-NeMo (including cuDNN) is selected for the demo on NVIDIA Geforce GTX 1650 Supper Graphic Card in this project.

 ```
 TensorRT           (TODO)